-Tune in to KCHUNG Radio 1630AM Chinatown and streaming live at kchungradio.org/stream.html on Sunday, September 21st, from 6-8 pm (PDT) for some psychic melding with a fellow super powered mutant revolutionary!
+Tune in to KCHUNG Radio 1630AM Chinatown and streaming live at kchungradio.org/stream.html on Sunday, October 19th, from 6-8pm (PDT) for some re-engineering of cells based in love and continuous expansion of all on this earth and beyond!

 If you’d like to practice for The Song We Sing Together, go here.